Matt-Jones-Developer/beat_the_clock/README.md

     - the array correctly sorts positions
     - if the user makes the highest score, too.

     - It took me 3 days to get those 2 elements down and working correctly.
 I spent another morning working on the css and html content; as I wanted to use multiple pages 'start page' 'main-game' and 'leaderboard' and styled each page, very roughly.
+I now have the questions generating randomly, the score adds 100 to score if answered correctly, and if wrong 10 seconds is reduced from the timer (remaining var).

+    If the user makes the scoreboard, they are offered to enter their initials.
+But I am stuck on how to call the next question currently.

+    A sad offering, trying hard to not get upset about this and hoping to catch up and get back to my usual performance.

+    I have booked in some 1-2-1 private tutoring to make sense of why I am struggling.
+On paper, I seem to understand it, but I made the project way too complex before getting the Minimum Viable Product working first - which I know is where I went wrong.

 #